nextgis/docs_toolbox/source/kpt2geo.rst

 * zip archive with the QGIS project and geodata

-The archive contains directories: a geodata directory in the local coordinate system (msk), a geodata directory in EPSG: 4326 (wgs) and a project for QGIS with data in EPSG: 4326 with the design.
+The archive contains directories: a geodata directory in the original coordinate system, a geodata directory in EPSG: 4326 (wgs) and a project for QGIS with data in EPSG: 4326 with the design.

 A description of the layers is given at https://data.nextgis.com/en/cadastre/#region-layers